halt-dos/wiki-base/versioned_docs/version-6.0/products/waf/listener/profiles/rules/tamper_rules.md

 ### How to Use
 1. Follow the links: **WAF** > **Listener** >  **Profiles** > **Rules** > **Tamper Rules**
 2. Click on Add Rule and set relevant parameters described in the table below.
-3. Click on save changes.
+3. Click on Save Changes.

 | Parameters       | Accepted value |  Default       |
 |------------------|----------------|----------------|